Cryton2017/Aperture-Science-Management-System/aperture-science-ms/README.md

 |        PHP         | Back End  | As stated in the instructions, PHP is used for the back end, though the framework is Laraval.I am confident that with more time, I could have toaught myself enough Laraval to create my solution.               | PHP Laraval  |
 |       MySQL        | Database  | Although it has been stated that intelliHR use Postgres, I used MySQl as it was already configured.
 I am confident that with more time, I would have been able to configure a Postgress Database Server.    |    Postgres |

+### Database
+I decided to use an already established mySQL database.
+This database is an AWS RDS instance.

 ---

 ### User Stories Implemented